Elite Forces of Malaysia: Royal Malaysian Navy

-The Royal Malaysian Navy (RMN) is one of the three branches of the Malaysian Armed Forces.
-It serves as Malaysia's primary naval defence force, distinct from the Malaysian Coast Guard, which operates under a different jurisdiction.
-While classified as a green-water navy, the RMN has demonstrated the capability to operate in open-ocean environments, often in collaboration with other nations' naval forces.
-For example, RMN units frequently participate in joint military exercises with the U.S. Navy in Hawaii and contribute to international anti-piracy operations in the Indian Ocean.
+The Royal Malaysian Navy (abbr.: RMN; Tentera Laut Diraja Malaysia — TLDM) is the naval component of the Malaysian Armed Forces.
+It serves as the nation's primary maritime defence force, operating under a separate jurisdiction from the Malaysian Coast Guard and the Royal Malaysian Police Marine Operations Force.
+Although classified as a green-water navy, the RMN maintains the capacity for blue-water operations through international collaboration, such as joint exercises in Hawaii and anti-piracy missions in the Indian Ocean.

-The RMN also maintains two elite units:
+The Manual Kualiti Standard Angkatan Tentera Malaysia (SATM) officially categorises several units within the RMN as elite or special forces.

 Naval Special Forces

 Naval Special Forces commandos, identifiable by their magenta berets, prepare to march ahead of the 65th Merdeka Day parade.

-The Naval Special Forces, or Pasukan Khas Laut (PASKAL) in Malay, serve as the Royal Malaysian Navy's special forces and operate under the Naval Special Forces Command.
-Established in 1977 as the Naval Commando Unit, its initial role focused on protecting RMN ships, bases, and ports, akin to the 43 Commando Fleet Protection Group Royal Marines.
-By 1982, PASKAL's responsibilities expanded to include the defence of Malaysia's Exclusive Economic Zone (EEZ), in accordance with the United Nations Convention on the Law of the Sea (UNCLOS).
+The Naval Special Forces (Pasukan Khas Laut — PASKAL) is the special force of the RMN and operate under the Naval Special Forces Command.
+Established in 1977 as the Naval Commando Unit, the formation initially focused on the protection of naval assets and bases, a role similar to that of the 43 Commando Fleet Protection Group Royal Marines.
+In 1982, following the United Nations Convention on the Law of the Sea (UNCLOS), PASKAL's mandate was expanded to include the protection of Malaysia's Exclusive Economic Zone (EEZ).

-PASKAL's lineage indirectly connects to the Malaysian Special Service Unit (MSSU), Malaysia's first modern special forces unit.
-Some ex-MSSU members returned to the RMN, contributing to the formation of the Naval Commando Unit.
-The Naval Commando Unit received diverse and rigorous training from various nations:
+PASKAL shares an indirect lineage with the Malaysian Special Service Unit (MSSU), as several former MSSU members assisted in the formation of the original naval commando element.
+The unit's training and identity were shaped by various international special forces programmes: